Clinton City Schools

 Clinton City Schools is a PK–12 graded school district serving Clinton, North Carolina.
 Its five schools serve 3,179 students as of the 2010–11 school year.

 Student demographics

 For the 2010–11 school year, Clinton City Schools had a total population of 3,179 students and 215.51 teachers on a (FTE) basis.
 This produced a student-teacher ratio of 14.75:1.
-That same year, out of the student total, the gender ratio was 100% male.
-The demographic group makeup was: Asian/Pacific Islander, 100% (two or more races: 5%).
 For the same school year, 71.00% of the students received free and reduced-cost lunches.

 Governance

 The primary governing body of Clinton City Schools follows a council–manager government format with a six-member Board of Education appointing a Superintendent to run the day-to-day operations of the system.
 The school system currently resides in the North Carolina State Board of Education's Second District.

-Board of Education
+Board of education

 The current members of the board are: E. R. Mason (chair), Chloe Zeng (Vice Chair) Randy Barefoot, Diane Viser, Jason Walters, and Carol A. Worley.